Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Proposed Nested Cross-Validation Architecture

-As highlighted in the `Inner Loop Channel Selection' stage of Figure~\ref{fig:pipe}, channel selection is embedded within the nested cross‑validation schema to address the high dimensionality of EEG recordings, where $C \in \{32,64\}$ active electrodes capture distinct neural activity.
-For each outer fold’s training set, spectrograms from all active channels $\{c_1, c_2, \dots, c_C\}$ are passed through the CNN, and per‑channel accuracies $a_{c,f}$ are recorded on each inner‑fold validation subset $f \in \{1,\dots,F\}$.
-These fold‑wise accuracies are then accumulated and averaged to obtain a stability‑adjusted score for each channel where only the active channels for each patient are accumulated into their respective average,
+As shown in Figure~\ref{fig:pipe}, channel selection is embedded within the nested cross‑validation framework to address the high dimensionality of EEG recordings with $C \in \{32,64\}$ electrodes.
+For each outer‑fold training set, per‑channel accuracies $a_{c,f}$ are computed across inner‑folds $f \in \{1,\dots,F\}$ and averaged to obtain a stability‑adjusted score,

-Channels are ranked by $\bar{a}_c$, and the top subset $\mathcal{C}^\ast \subseteq \{c_1,\dots,c_C\}$ is retained for evaluation in the outer fold; channel selection occurs in the inner loop, ensuring dimensionality reduction is guided by cross‑validated evidence rather than outer‑fold outcomes, while in the outer loop the CNN is retrained on the full channel set and the inner loop identifies electrodes most reliable for inference, maintaining strict separation to preserve patient‑level validity.
+Channels are ranked by $\bar{a}_c$, and the top subset $\mathcal{C}^\ast$ is selected in the inner loop, ensuring dimensionality reduction is guided by cross‑validated evidence while preserving strict separation from outer‑fold evaluation preventing leakage.